-With regard to the zero-tolerance approach of Clariant against any form of discrimination, regional and local Human Resources departments work toward ensuring avoidance or elimination of any discriminatory practices in work-related activities, particularly regarding remuneration, training, vocational guidance, and social security.
-Globally, the average basic salary of female employees was 99.75% of that of the average male employee in 2019.
+With regard to Clariant's zero-tolerance approach to any form of discrimination, regional and local Human Resources departments work toward ensuring avoidance or elimination of any discriminatory practices in work-related activities, particularly regarding remuneration, training, vocational guidance, and social security.
+Globally, the average basic salary of female employees was 93.27% of the average male employee salary in 2020.
 New hires and exits were excluded from these calculations.